froberge/ocp-pipeline/README.md

 The operator can be installed using the Operator Hub inside the OpenShift Console.
 Follow [these instruction](/docs/install-pipeline-operator.md) to install the operator using the console,

-### User Cluster Tasks
+### Tasks

-There are 2 types of tasks that can be created in Tekton.
+There are 2 types of tasks that can be used in Tekton.

 `Task`: Are namespace or project bound.
 The task can be seen using the OpenShift console under `Pipelines ->Tasks->Task` or by using Tekton CLI with the following command: Remember you need to be in the right project since they are project bound.
 ```